top of page

 Posture as a Clue to Pain and Lameness

-There are many other posture cues savvy horse owners learn to spot.
-A horse with hock arthritis or stifle pain may stand with its hind legs tucked further under its body (to shift weight forward), or conversely, may camp its hind legs out behind to avoid bending painful joints.
-Horses with sore backs might “sawhorse” (stand with front and hind legs camped out, back dropped) or keep shifting side to side.
-Even constant weight-shifting or restlessness while standing can hint that the horse is uncomfortable somewhere.
-The key is knowing what “normal” looks like for your horse and catching those deviation.
-Identifying that compensatory stance can point you directly to the underlying issue – be it in the hoof, the hock, the back, or even the mouth.
+Other posture cues are also important.
+A horse with hock arthritis may tuck its hind legs under to shift weight.
+It might camp its hind legs out behind to avoid bending painful joints.
+Horses with sore backs may stand with their legs splayed or shift side to side.
+Constant weight-shifting can indicate discomfort.
+Knowing what “normal” looks like for your horse helps catch deviations.
+Identifying compensatory stances can point to underlying issues, whether in the hoof, hock, back, or mouth.

 Key signs of a compensatory posture include: